We have a deep commitment to sustainability. Here we unpack our philosophy in more detail.

 At Smudge, we believe in technology as a force for good.
-Our purpose is to “solve problems in an imperfect world through intention-based design”.
+Our purpose is to “solve problems in an imperfect world”.
 These problems include technology problems, people problems and environmental problems.

 As a business that has benefited from the surging popularity of mobile technology, we are acutely aware of the impact of mobile devices on the environment.
 We recognise our responsibility to minimise the impact of technology on our home planet, and to ensure the products we create are sustainable over the long-term.

 At Smudge, we have a highly codified product development methodology, which we group into three interrelated areas: usability, viability and feasibility.
 We keep our sustainability intentions top-of-mind when working in all these areas; however, we are especially cognizant of sustainability when considering the feasibility of the solutions we create.

 To help cement this intent with our employees and customers, we have published a set of technology considerations, which we keep front of mind when designing products.
 These considerations are built around two pillars: capability and sustainability.

 We have shared these considerations in the public domain in the hope that other businesses will elevate sustainability as a core consideration when designing technology solutions.

 As a leading developer of enterprise software, we often design solutions for and with customers who have many thousands of deployed mobile devices and accessories.
 The lifecycle of those devices is closely tied to the software we create.